Frequently Asked Questions - Teddy Bear Repairs

 This applies to modern 'child safe' soft toys made in the last 15 years or so.
 Regarding vintage bears to be given to a child, you would need to consider that we repair all teddies entirely by hand, so they will be unlikely to withstand child's play as well as a bear that had never suffered any damage.
 Although most vintage bears can be restored very successfully, they are never quite as tough as a new bear and will always need gentle treatment.

-Materials we use (and the method of application) are the traditional type used on vintage/collectors' bears and virtually all of these do not meet current EU toy safety regulations.
+Materials we use (and the method of application) are the traditional type used on vintage/collectors' bears and virtually none of these meet current EU toy safety regulations.
 It also needs to be borne in mind that most vintage teddy bears do not, in themselves, meet present-day EU toy safety regulations.

 Please feel free to ask us if there's anything you're not sure about.